 - b.
-Restart each AM server where you changed the cookie value.
-You can then check the cookie value by logging in to the AM console, and examining the ambcookie cookie in your browser. - 3.
-Configure your load balancer to perform sticky load balancing based on the ambbcookie value.
+Restart the AM server.
+You can then check the cookie value by logging in to the AM console, and examining the ambcookie cookie in your browser. - 4.
+Repeat the previous steps for each of the AM servers that should be part of the site. - 5.
+Configure your load balancer to perform sticky load balancing based on the ambcookie value.